BRUCE H. TAPLEY

 an interesting phenomenon.
 The carvings that were made 200 years ago

-were inspired by ancient gold coins of the realm, some from as far back
+ancient gold coins of the realm, some from as far back

 as 2600 B.C.
 And now, 4600 years later, Bruce is returning these images